CS3219-AY2324S1/ay2324s1-course-assessment-g22/README.md

 ### Test App

+- Launch Docker (Recommended: Docker Desktop)
 - Run `docker compose up --build` in the main directory to build and start up the containers.
 When the frontend container is up and running, access localhost:3000 in the browser to test the app.
 - If you wish to run the containers in the background, run `docker compose up --build -d` instead
 - To stop the containers, run `docker compose stop` or press `CTRL + C`
 - To stop and remove the containers, run `docker compose down`
+- Quick way to restart/clean user or matching database is to delete the respective containers before running

 # Setup for Assignment 4